tis-innovation-park/tm-examples/README.md

-# Examples on ho Testing machine is ued on various projects
+# Examples on how Testing machine is ued on various projects

 ## [eGov](eGov)